luehrsenheinrich/lh-basics-plugin/plugin/admin/src/js/data/entities/Readme.md

 export default IconGallery;
 ```

-This module leverages the WordPress Core Data store to register and manage icon entities.
+This module leverages the WordPress Core Data store to register and manage the icon entity.
 Use the provided hooks to seamlessly integrate icon selection and display functionality into your Gutenberg or custom WordPress components.